ambielecki/e28/p3/README.md

 * [Check that element does not exist in Cypress](https://stackoverflow.com/questions/48915773/cypress-test-if-element-does-not-exist)

 ## Notes for instructor
+#### Setup
+You will need to copy ./p3/example.env to ./p3/.env  This will set the app api to use the production version, which has been opened to accept http://localhost:*  Please let me know if you will be using a different domain and I will open up the CORS policy

 #### Test User
 * Email: __testy@test.com__
 * Password: __foobarfizzbuzz__

+This user's ability to change their password is locked down at the API level.

 #### Other Notes
 * API is live (written in Laravel - shocking, right?) - it's a mess as I have been playing with multiple test